This post may contain affiliate links. Please see my disclosure policy.

 Snickerdoodle Bundt Cake

-Bundt Pan – Use a 10-cup bundt pan for this recipe.
-To prevent the cake from sticking, generously butter and flour the pan.
-I use a silicone pastry brush to coat the inside surface of the pan (including the center tube) generously with softened butter.
-Sprinkle in about 1 tablespoon of flour and shake to coat completely.
+To keep the cake from sticking, generously butter and flour a 10-cup bundt pan.
+I use a silicone pastry brush to coat the inside surface of the pan (including the center tube) with softened butter.
+Sprinkle in about 1 tablespoon of flour and shake the pan to evenly coat.
 Tap out any excess flour.

 Snickerdoodle Bundt Cake